seiji-alyosha/VehicalMainWiki/README.md

 # VehicalMainWiki
 A wiki containing helpful information about my personal vehicles.
-Made with MadCap Flare.
+I hope to host this using Docusaurus.